avivbh1/python_interpreter/README.md

 ### Executing program

-Simpy start the program with double click on _my_python.exe_ in the Debug directory and start write in python
+Open the solution in visual studio, build and run the project.

 ## Help